 If you want to let out your home for private holiday rentals, you must always follow the guidelines established by the municipality in which you live.
 The information on this page refers primarily to the rules in the City of Amsterdam.
 For other towns and cities in the Amsterdam Area, please check with your local municipality.

 Holiday rentals in Amsterdam

 In Amsterdam, only the principal occupier is permitted to rent out a property, and holiday rental must only happen occasionally – people can’t rent out their home on a permanent, commercial basis.
 The guidelines are in place to ensure that holiday rentals are conducted safely, honestly and without causing problems for neighbours and other residents.
 People renting out their home but failing to adhere to the regulations risk being fined, having to pay back outstanding tourist tax or even having to vacate their home.

-Read the City of Amsterdam's full regulations.
+Read the City of Amsterdam's full regulations for private holidy rentals.
 A summary is provided below.

 Regulations for private holiday lets

-Permission is required from a landlord or owner-occupiers’ association
+- Permission is required from a landlord or owner-occupiers’ association (VvE).

-Any disturbances caused by holiday rentals can be reported by calling 14 020, the city’s central information number.
-If you suspect that a property is being used illegally as a hotel or guesthouse, you can report this with this form (in Dutch).
+Any disturbances caused by holiday rentals can be reported by calling 14 020, the City of Amsterdam’s central information number.
+If you suspect that a property is being used illegally as a hotel or guesthouse, you can report it with this form (in Dutch).